ClockworkNet/wtop/README.rst

 ============

 This will put logrep and wtop in your executable path, and drop the default wtop.cfg file into `/etc/wtop.cfg`.
+In a virtualenv, it will be installed in `$VIRTUAL_ENV/etc/wtop.cfg`.

 wtop/logrep require Python version 2.6 or greater.